 \subsection{DID and VC certification system}

-The authentication system using DID and VC is designed to be executed at the service level.
-Figure \ref{fig:fig11} provides an example of the system's utilization.
-Holder refers to a user who uses the service by issuing a DID.
-After obtaining the DID, the Holder requests VC issuance from the server and submits it when participating in the FL task.
-The BCFL server decrypts the VC, verifies if it is signed by the BCFL server, and delivers a verification completion message to the FL task registration organization
+The authentication system leveraging DID and VC is designed to operate at the service level.
+Fig. \ref{fig:fig11} illustrates an example of the system utilization, where the holder refers to a user who engages with the service by issuing a DID.
+Upon obtaining the DID, the holder requests VC issuance from the BCFL system and submits it when participating in the federated learning task.
+The BCFL system decrypts the VC, verifies whether it is signed by the BCFL system, and sends a verification completion message to the federated learning task registration organization.

-Figure \ref{fig:fig12} illustrates the additional score obtained through the DID authentication logic.
+Fig. \ref{fig:fig12} illustrates the additional score gained through the DID authentication logic.
 Users can be divided into authenticated and unauthenticated groups.
-For the authenticated group, in addition to the evaluation score, an additional authentication reward score is awarded.
-This allows the aggregator, when performing client selection based on the evaluation score, to achieve better performance as the clients are from the authenticated group.This By continuously monitoring and removing malicious trainers from the unauthenticated group, it is expected to improve the performance of the global model.
+For the authenticated group, an additional authentication reward score is granted on top of the evaluation score.
+This enables the aggregator, when performing client selection based on the evaluation score, to achieve better performance as the clients are from the authenticated group.
+By continuously monitoring and eliminating malicious trainers from the unauthenticated group, it is expected that the performance of the global model will improve.